loighic/macro/docs/pt1a/intro2.md

 ## Microeconomics and macroeconomics

-The distinction between microeconomics and macroeconomics is not a perfectly clean one in practice---and we will cover some microeconomics topics in this course.
-The general distinction, however, is that microeconomics focuses on the decisions and actions of individual agents (i.e., individual persons or single households or individual firms).
+The distinction between microeconomics and macroeconomics is not a perfectly clean one in practice, and we will cover some microeconomics topics in this course.
+The general distinction, however, is as follows.
+Microeconomics focuses on the decisions and actions of individual agents (i.e., individual persons or single households or individual firms).
 Macroeconomics, meanwhile, focuses on the economic activities of all of these actors taken together.
 You might think of this as 'aggregate economics' since it is the study of the aggregate: the actions and decisions of all of the individual economic agents.

 Consequently, macroeconomics focuses on questions such as these: What determines how many goods and services a nation produces?
 What determines how many jobs are available in an economy?
 What determines a nation’s standard of living?
 What causes economic growth to speed up or slow down?
 What causes firms to hire more workers or to lay them off? and What causes the economy to grow over the long term?

-We can track an economy's macroeconomic health by examining a number of goals: growth in the standard of living, low unemployment, and low inflation, to name the most important.
+We can track an country's macroeconomic health by examining a number of goals: the increase in the number of goods and services that are produced, the increase to the overall standard of living, and the rates of unemployment and inflation, to name the most important.

 An important part of macroeconomics is studying how macroeconomic policies implemented by the government can be used to pursue these goals.
-A nation's central bank conducts **monetary policy**, which involves policies that affect bank lending, interest rates, and financial markets.
+A nation's central bank conducts **monetary policy**, which involves policies that affect bank lending, interest rates, the production of goods and services, and the rates of unemployment and inflation.
 For the United States, the Federal Reserve pursues these policies.

-A nation's legislative body determines **fiscal policy**, which involves adjustments to government spending and taxes.
-For the United States, this is done by Congress and the executive branch.
+A nation's government determines **fiscal policy**, which involves adjustments to government spending and taxes.
+For the United States, this is done by Congress and the president.

 ## Markets

-A **market** is the group of buyers and sellers of a particular good or service who come together (in-person or virtually) to transact---as happens in, for instance, the Chicago housing market, the stock market, the [Starkville Community Market](https://starkville.org/things-to-do/starkville-community-market/) or the [127 Yard Sale](https://www.facebook.com/127yardsale/).
+A **market** is the group of buyers and sellers of a particular good or service who come together (in-person or virtually) to transact---as happens, for instance, in the Chicago housing market, the stock market, the [Starkville Community Market](https://starkville.org/things-to-do/starkville-community-market/) or the [127 Yard Sale](https://www.facebook.com/127yardsale/).
 In a market economy, these interactions determine how resources are used, what goods are produced, what quantities are produced, and what the prices will be.

 The opposite of a market economy is a **planned** or **command economy**.
-In such an economy, a central authority---usually the government or, perhaps, the military---makes these decisions.
-This central authority decides what goods and services will be produced and how they will be produced.
+In such an economy, a central authority---usually the government or, perhaps, the military---decides what goods and services will be produced and how they will be produced.
 It also decides what prices it will charge for goods and services, and it sets wages for workers.
 Currently, Cuba and North Korea have command economies.

 The U.S. and other western democracies are not pure market economies.
 They have what are called [mixed economies](/macro/pt1a/0_intro_img/market_econ.mp4).
 In these countries, a significant part of the economy is a market economy, but the government still sets some economic rules, and it produces some goods itself (e.g., public education, fire and police protection, and infrastructure such as roads and bridges).